Jorgemucisalumfilho/remix-projectterrareal/README.md

 Then go to http://localhost:8080 and you can use you Remix instance.

-To fetch docker-compose file without cloning this repo run:
+To fetch docker-compose file without cloning this repo run: autocreate Criptomoeda

 curl https://raw.githubusercontent.com/ethereum/remix-project/master/docker-compose.yaml > docker-compose.yaml